The Forest Ensemble

 Seed Dispersal

 Seed dispersal is the mechanism through which trees travel, moving away from the parent plant to colonize new ground.
 This process relies on various agents—wind, water, gravity, and animals—to carry life across the landscape.
-As tropical dry forests recover, the role of these dispersal agents shifts.
-The forest’s composition changes: the 'Wind Travelers' and 'Animal Travelers' follow contrasting trends over time, each defining a different stage of the forest’s musical and biological maturation:
+As tropical dry forests recover from disturbance, their composition changes along with the role of these dispersal agents: 'Wind Travelers', more abundant early on, decline while 'Animal Travelers' become dominant over time.

 The Animal Traveler